Supplements for Embedded UTI (backed by research)

 Here are two quotes from one study on Myrrh.

-“In this study we report that the resin myrrh from the thorny plant, Commiphora molmol preferentially kills nongrowing bacteria at a fast rate, thus representing one of the first known examples of antibiotics with such property.”
+“In this study, we report that the resin myrrh from the thorny plant, Commiphora molmol, preferentially kills nongrowing bacteria at a fast rate, thus representing one of the first known examples of antibiotics with such a property.”

 “In spite of several passages, no resistant mutant could be obtained because after each passage the cells were equally sensitive to the antibiotic effect of myrrh oil, demonstrating close to 100% cell death.”

 When I started taking Myrrh in 2023, I noticed the effect within one day.
-The urethritis started getting better and the burning and frequency improved a lot.
-I also just generally better and my temperature decreased.
+The urethritis started getting better, and the burning and frequency improved a lot.
+I also just generally feel better, and my temperature has decreased.

 What is the evidence?